 Skip to content

-Porting Python Packages to Support Free-Threading
+Porting Python Packages to Support Free-Threading#

-Many Python packages, particularly packages relying on C extension modules, are not thread-safe in the free-threaded build as of mid-2024.
-Up until now, the GIL has added implicit locking around any operation in Python or C that holds the GIL, and the GIL must be explicitly dropped before many thread safety issues become problematic.
-Also, because of the GIL, attempting to parallelize many workflows using the Python threading module will not produce any speedups, so thread safety issues that are possible even with the GIL are not hit often since users do not make use of threading as much as other parallelization strategies.
+Attempting to parallelize many workflows using the Python threading module will not produce any speedups on the GIL-enabled build, so thread safety issues that are possible even with the GIL are not hit often since users do not make use of threading as much as other parallelization strategies.
 This means many codebases have threading bugs that up-until-now have only been theoretical or present in niche use cases.
 With free-threading, many more users will want to use Python threads.

-Suggested Plan of Attack
+Suggested Plan of Attack#

 Below, we outline a plan of attack for updating a Python project to support the free-threaded build.
 Since the changes required in native extensions are more substantial, we have split off the guide for porting extension modules into a subsequent section.

-Thread Safety of Pure Python Code
+Thread Safety of Pure Python Code#

 Below we describe various approaches for improving the determinism of multithreaded pure Python code.
 The correct approach will depend on exactly what you are doing.

-General considerations for porting
+General considerations for porting#

 Many projects assume the GIL serializes access to state shared between threads, introducing the possibility of data races in native extensions and race conditions that are impossible when the GIL is enabled.

-We suggest focusing on safety over single-threaded performance.
-For example, if adding a lock to a global cache would harm multithreaded scaling, and turning off the cache implies a small performance hit, consider doing the simpler thing and disabling the cache in the free-threaded build.
-Single-threaded performance can always be improved later, once you've established free-threaded support and hopefully improved test coverage for multithreaded workflows.
+Here's an example of this approach.
+If adding a lock to a global cache would harm multithreaded scaling, and turning off the cache implies a small performance hit, consider doing the simpler thing and disabling the cache in the free-threaded build.

 NumPy, for example, decided not to add explicit locking to the ndarray object and does not support mutating shared ndarrays.
 This was a pragmatic choice given existing heavy multithreaded use of NumPy in the GIL-enabled build and a desire to not introducing scaling bottlenecks in existing workflows.